 8. CAFETO & BARISTAS

-Last but certainly not least, Cafeto & Baristas is one of the most sophisticated specialist coffee shops in Oaxaca City, with a real focus on extraction methods and single origin coffee.
-Their range of coffee beans pays homage to many communities of Oaxaca and their knowledge of the origin of this coffee allows them to know exactly where each bean comes from, what variety it is, how it has been grown, and how it has been processed.
+Last but certainly not least, Cafeto & Baristas.
+As one of the most sophisticated specialist coffee shops in Oaxaca City, they have a real focus on extraction methods and single origin coffee.
+Their range of coffee beans pays homage to many communities of Oaxaca.
+Their knowledge of the origin of this coffee allows them to know exactly where each bean comes from, what variety it is, how it has been grown, and how it has been processed.
 All of this influences the final result you taste in your cup.

 “Making coffee is about experimenting – sometimes that ‘something new’ is a delicious recipe.”– Cafeto & Baristas